mafudge/ist769sp24midterm/README.md

 ### Exam Schedule

-1. 2/28 Exam is released after class unit F is complete.
+- 2/28 Exam is released after class unit F is complete.
-2. 3/4 Monday we will have exam Q and A.
+- 3/4 Monday we will have exam Q and A.
- - Before this meeting you should verify you can run the exam environment and connect to the data sources with spark and drill.
+   Before this meeting you should verify you can run the exam environment and connect to the data sources with spark and drill.
- - This is the only time you will be able to ask questions about the exam.
+   This is the only time you will be able to ask questions about the exam.
 You can pre-ask your questions on the class google doc.
-3. 3/6 Wednesday no class.
+- 3/6 Wednesday no class.
 This time is given for you to work on the exam.
-4. 3/8 Friday exam must be turned in by 11:59pm
+- 3/8 Friday exam must be turned in to blackboard (screesnhots + ipynb file) by 11:59pm
-5. 3/9 Saturday exam accepted at 10% penalty by 11:59pm
+- 3/9 Saturday exam accepted at 10% penalty by 11:59pm
-6. 3/10 Sunday exam accepted at 20% penalty by 11:59pm
+- 3/10 Sunday exam accepted at 20% penalty by 11:59pm
-7. 3/11 Exam no longer accepted.
+- 3/11 Exam no longer accepted.

+Deadlines are strictly enforced.

 ### Academic Integrity